franzzfher/peek/README.md

 **The "Cohort Retention Heatmap" (See Task C - Stretch)**

 * **The Trend:** While aggregate monthly revenue might look flat or growing, the **cohort heatmap** reveals if newer groups of customers are churning *faster* than older groups.
-* **Why it matters:** If January 2022 cohort retains at 20% but our January 2023 cohort retains at only 10%, we are "burning" through our total addressable market.
+* **Why it matters:** If January 2022 cohort retains at 20% but January 2023 cohort retains at only 10%, we are "burning" through our total addressable market.
-* **Impact:** This could indicate that despite higher acquisition numbers, the "leaky bucket" is getting worse—likely due to declining quality or maybe poor customer fit from lower quality traffic sources.
+* **Impact:** This could indicate that despite higher acquisition numbers, the retention is getting worse—likely due to declining quality or maybe poor customer fit from lower quality traffic sources.

 ### 3. Product Experiment Proposal